sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/General.md

 <br>

-### Ensure the terms and conditions are not hidden or hard to access.
+### Always ensure the terms and conditions are not hidden, difficult to locate or hard to access.

+Accessing the terms and conditions should be easy and straightforward.

 TODO: Description